-\begin{rem} Any integral curve $C \subset S$ disjoint from the zero-dimensional orbits in $S$ defines a parame\-trized curve $f \colon C^\nu \to S$, where $C^\nu$ denotes the normalization of $C$ and the marked points are the preimages of the boundary divisor $\partial S$ with some choice of labeling.
-Consequently, we define the {\em tropicalization} of $C$ to be the tropicalization of $f \colon C^\nu \to S$, which is uniquely defined by $C$ up-to a change of the ordering of the legs.
+\begin{rem} Any integral curve $C \subset S$ disjoint from the zero-dimensional orbits in $S$ defines a parametrized curve $f \colon C^\nu \to S$, where $C^\nu$ denotes the normalization of $C$ and the marked points are the preimages of the boundary divisor $\partial S$ with some choice of labeling.
+Consequently, we define the {\em tropicalization} of $C$ to be the tropicalization of $f \colon C^\nu \to S$, which is uniquely defined by $C$ up to a change of the ordering of the legs.
 By abuse of notation, we denote this tropicalization by $\trop(C)$. \end{rem}